 3. Node.js tutorials on w3schools

-W3schools is rather an encyclopedia than just tutorials series.
+W3schools is rather an encyclopedia than just a tutorial series.
 It’s well-organized and allows you to practice every bit of theory by running examples and trying things by yourself.
-Apart from Node.js basics, you can also learn there how to use Node.js to work with MySql, MongoDB, and even Raspberry Pi.
+Apart from Node.js basics, you can also learn how to use Node.js to work with MySql, MongoDB, and even Raspberry Pi.

-4. Building Apps with Node.js Jump Start on Microsoft Virtual Academy platform
+4. Building Apps with Node.js Jump Start on the Microsoft Virtual Academy platform

 Visual Studio Academy often comes up with courses that help programmers do more with Microsoft tools.
 This training shows how to work with Node.js in Microsoft Visual Studio.
-Moreover, there you can learn how to use Express.
+Moreover, you can learn how to use Express there.
 During the course, you will build Backend, create UI, and combine them in one application.

 5. Node.js and Express.js on freecodecamp